 Staying home doesn’t limit your ability to experience and appreciate the arts.
 Listen to music and check out live video streams by your favorite artists; take advantage of virtual museum tours and connect with the literary community online.
 Sign up online for a library card to access books and movies from home.
 Listen to audiobooks.
 Ask your friends to share their creative projects.

 Gardening is a great way to relieve stress — and an opportunity to connect with the natural world.
+Who knew there are even 25 health benefits related to it!
 If you have an outdoor space, research the best plants to grow based on your climate and preferences.
 If you’re in an apartment or don’t have a yard, you can still enjoy beautiful houseplants or create an indoor veggie garden.
 And, gardening doesn’t have to be an expensive hobby: You can even start your garden with kitchen scraps.

 Almost all of us have a topic we’d love to nerd out on — from nutrition to historical events and people to authors to video games.
 There’s never been a better time to lose yourself in exploring one of your passions.
 Whether you choose to use this knowledge to write a paper, set up a website, or simply for your own satisfaction, exploring things you love is always a great use of time.

 As you think about which of these ideas will be most helpful for you, remember that there is no one-size-fits-all approach to this situation: We’re all figuring things out as we go.
 Trust your instincts, remember that it’s OK if things don’t fall into place right away, and know that Free2Luv is here for you every step of the way.
 Connect with our community on Facebook and Twitch to get support, meet like-minded people, and share your experiences.
 And, find out how you can get involved.